react-native-webrtc/react-native-incall-manager/README.md

 * Toggle speaker or microphone on/off, toggle flash light on/off
 * Play ringtone/ringback/dtmftone

 Basically, it is a telecommunication module which handles most of requirements when making/receiving/talking with a call.

-This module is desinged to work with [react-native-webrtc](https://github.com/oney/react-native-webrtc) you can find demo here: https://github.com/oney/RCTWebRTCDemo
+This module is desinged to work with [react-native-webrtc](https://github.com/oney/react-native-webrtc)
+you can find demo here: https://github.com/oney/RCTWebRTCDemo

+## TODO / Contribution Wanted:

+* Make operations run on main thread. ( iOS/Android )
+* Fix iOS audio shared instance singleton conflit with internal webrtc.
+* Detect hardward button press event and react to it.
+  ex: press bluetooth button, send event to JS to answer/hangup.
+  ex: press power button to mute incoming ringtone.
+* Use config-based to decide which event should start and report. maybe control behavior as well.
+* Flash API on Android.

 ## Installation: